fyfirman/eko-docs/src/content/docs/browseruse/browser-extension.md

 Browser extension have various practical applications in automation:

+### 1. Automated Operations

-1. **Automated Operations**: Automatically log into websites and perform complex cross-page tasks.
+Automatically log into websites and perform complex cross-page tasks.

-2. **Data Collection and Crawling**: Automatically scrape web data, analyze and extract key information.
+### 2. Data Collection and Crawling

+Automatically scrape web data, analyze and extract key information.

+### 3. Automated Testing

-3. **Automated Testing**: Used to simulate user actions to verify website functionality.
+Used to simulate user actions to verify website functionality.

+### 4. Reducing Repetitive Work

-4. **Reducing Repetitive Work**: Automate routine tedious tasks such as data entry and information verification to improve work efficiency.
+Automate routine tedious tasks such as data entry and information verification to improve work efficiency.

 ## Next Steps